explodinglabs/jsonrpcserver/docs/index.md

 # Welcome to jsonrpcserver's documentation!

-Dispatches JSON-RPC requests to your own functions, and gives a response to send back.
+Dispatch JSON-RPC requests to your own functions, and get a response to send back.

 ```{warning}